 (To learn how to become more expansive click here.)

-3. Expanding empathy
+3. Enhance your empathy skill

 When someone you love, is sad or hurt in any way you feel empathy for them.
 You want to support them.
 To be there for them.
 That’s what you want to broaden.

-No matter what’s happened in the past, extending those feelings of compassion and empathy towards those who who aren’t close to you, even to the most challenging people you meet will make it easier to deal with them.
+No matter what’s happened in the past, extending those feelings of compassion and empathy towards those who aren’t close to you, even to the most challenging people you meet will make it easier to deal with them.

 A complete turnaround may not happen instantly, but don’t let that deter you from knowing that it will someday.